An ISA for

 If the child already has a Child Trust Fund (CTF), they can’t hold both products, but the CTF can be transferred into the Junior ISA, as can another Junior ISA held with another provider.
 To transfer a CTF or Junior ISA into our Junior ISA, simply download a Transfer Form and submit your application by post.

 Are there any charges?

 There is an Annual Management Charge which is initially set at 1.9% of the value of your Junior ISA.
 We deduct charges upfront before we declare bonuses.
 This means there are no additional charges for you to pay.
 This charge could change, but we promise it will never exceed 3% of the value of your Junior ISA in any one year.
 The charges are designed to cover our costs for administering the JISA on your behalf.
-For more information about charges, please take a few minutes to read the relevant Junior ISA Key Information Document (lump sum investment or monthly contribution) and Important Information.
+For more information about charges, please take a few minutes to read the relevant Junior ISA Key Information Document and Important Information.